tahtituho/shader-system/README.md

 # usage
 1. start rocket client
 2. start "shader-system.exe"
 Tracks defined in "configuration.json" will appear on rocket.
 Open fragment shader defined in "configuration.json" and verify that uniform variables corresponding to rocket tracks are present.
-When changes have been made to fragment shader press "r" to reload shader. if syntax errors are present and logging is set to true, error messages will be printed to log.txt.
+When changes have been made to fragment shader press "r" to reload shader.